All Episodes

 There are probably about five commercial organizations out there that are doing this right now.

-I believe there's over 700 people who have signed up for just one of these company services.
+I believe there's over 700 people who have signed up for just one of these companies' services.

 Well, there are people out there who suggest this kind of thing is a rip-off and it's just a way for these companies to make eternal incomes.

-Well, you know, in Vegas, you're definitely going to lose if you bet against the future of technology.
+Well, you know, you're going to lose in Vegas, you're definitely going to lose if you bet against the future of technology.

 Yeah.